LIU-YiFeng-1/ip/docs/README.md

 `<task date>` - date of the event that is happening in the format of YYYY-MM-DD.
 E.g 2020-02-13

 ##### Example
-`event CNY celebration /at 2020-02-13` - creates an event task called "CNY celebration" that is happening on 13 Feb 2020
+`event CNY celebration /at 2020-02-13` - creates an event task called "CNY celebration" that is happening on Feb 13 2020 (re-formatted date by Duke).

 #### __help__
 Prints out the available commands in _Duke_